 - The sixteenth episode of Red vs. Blue: Reconstruction does this when it reveals that Church is the Alpha by revisiting not only clips from previous episodes of the series, but even one clip from the end of Blood Gulch Chronicles.

 - Futurama's first episode has Nibbler's shadow visible on the floor of the cryotube room in which Fry is frozen.
 Nibbler himself doesn't appear until the fourth episode, and the reason why his shadow was on the floor isn't explained until the third season.
-The scene is then visited again to explain the second shadow.

 - In an episode where Bender brings Hermes on an unsuccessful search for the product inspector who'd stamped him "Approved" at the factory, despite a faulty download-circuit, this trope is used at the end to reveal that Hermes was sabotaging Bender's pursuit all along, because he was the one who inspected baby Bender and didn't have the heart to scrap him because of this flaw.